Postpartum Women Health

 Yes, the body takes its own time to heal completely and doctors recommend exercising only after completing 6 months postpartum.
 But that doesn’t mean you stay locked inside a room and focus only on the newborn.
 With all the sleeplessness and fatigue; you may not feel like stepping outside.
 But the doctors also suggest taking small walks as soon as you feel comfortable.

 TIP – After a month of getting rejuvenated, go out and walk, leave the baby with someone trustworthy and try to connect with your inner self.
 You can start with just 5 mins of slow walking and can indulge in 5-10 mins of meditation too.
 And gradually increase the time and intensity of walks, 30 mins of daily slow walking will do wonders for you.
-Don’t let the winters stop you from moving about, exercising help in lubricating the joints which further reduces the pain.
+Don’t let the winters stop you from moving about, exercising helps in lubricating the joints which further reduces the pain.

 4. Take a healthy diet and keep your body warm.